In Depth Baby Product Reviews Led by a Pediatrician

 The Cruz is perfect for families who plan to stroll primarily on flat and hard surfaces and those who want to run errands or take more supplies with them.
 The Cruz performs much better for maneuverability on flat surfaces and indoors in tight spaces than it does off-road, and the giant storage bin and optional parent console (sold separately) make it a good contender for longer outings or everyday errands.
 We also think it is a potential cross-over product as a frame stroller for an infant car seat carrier or bassinet, and it folds flat enough to work well for some travel destinations.

 The wheels on the Cruz are relatively small, and their disappointing size makes it more challenging to traverse uneven surfaces than the larger tires on joggers.
 If you plan to head off-road or move at higher speeds, the Guava Roam Crossover is a smaller, versatile crossover to consider.
 The Guava has rubber foam-filled flat-free tires that move well on most surfaces.
 However, the Cruz offers excellent maneuverability on smooth surfaces, making it highly suitable for running errands and visiting public venues.
-While the Cruz v2 is more expensive than most of the best full-size strollers and jogging competitors, many users feel its higher quality and easy-to-use features more than justify the higher cost.
+While the Cruz v2 is more expensive than most of full-size strollers and jogging competitors, many users feel its higher quality and easy-to-use features more than justify the higher cost.
 If you hope to save a few bucks but still want a nice stroller, the Cybex Balios S Lux is a great performer that weighs the same and is somewhat smaller (measuring 11,904 cubic inches when folded) for a lower price.
 If you plan to grow your family and like e the style and functionality of the Cruz, the UPPAbaby Vista v2 can hold up to three little ones of different ages and abilities.

 Read more: UPPAbaby Cruz v2 review